jyonk-gravity/dev.gravitypayments.com-2023/wp-content/plugins/perfmatters/readme.txt

 Check out our [documentation](https://perfmatters.io/docs/) for more information on how to use Perfmatters.

 == Changelog ==

+= 2.4.5 - 05.16.2025 =
+* Added some compatibility logic to fix an issue with specific caching plugins that were not working correctly with Perfmatters output buffer functions.
+* Fixed a PHP translation warning that was coming from some post meta UI functions running too early.
+* Translation updates.

+= 2.4.4 - 05.08.2025 =
+* Added new Exclude Leading option for CSS background images.
+* Added new perfmatters_lazyload_parent_exclusions filter.
+* Added new perfmatters_css_background_selectors filter.
+* Added new speculative loading mode option to disable the feature entirely.
+* Refactored lazy element method to be more efficient when searching for multiple element selectors.
+* Reworked the perfmatters_critical_image_parent_exclusions and perfmatters_leading_image_parent_exclusions filters to no longer need to process the page HTML through DOMDocument for better stability, faster parsing, and 30% less code.
+* Fixed an issue with parent selector matching for fetch priority and lazy loading where only the first image tag would match if it was inside a nested container element.
+* Fixed an issue where the CSS Background class would get added to child elements as well if they also contained a matching selector.
+* Fixed a compatibility issue when using Perfmatters preloads alongside WP Rocket.
+* Fixed a spacing issue with input row checkboxes in the plugin UI.
+* Translation updates.

+= 2.4.3 - 04.15.2025 =
+* Added new preload options to control Speculative Loading mode and eagerness settings for sites running WordPress 6.8+.
+* Deprecated Instant Page option throughout the plugin for sites running WordPress 6.8+.
+* Added a REST API exception for Slider Revolution.
+* Updated delay JS quick exclusions for ShortPixel Adaptive Images and Slider Revolution to be more compatible.

+= 2.4.2 - 04.02.2025 =
+* Fixed an issue where mobile event handlers were sometimes preventing the delayed click from firing.
+* Translation updates.

+= 2.4.1 - 03.26.2025 =
+* Refactored delay JS inline script, removed pageshow event listener, and uglified final code, reducing the script size by over 15%.
+* Added built-in JS deferral exclusion for Cloudflare Turnstile.
+* Added new delay JS quick exclusion for Plausible Analytics.
+* Updated delay JS quick exclusions for Fluent Forms and Kadence Blocks to be more compatible.
+* Adjusted document.write built-in delay exclusion to prevent false positives.
+* Adjusted MU Mode documentation links in the Script Manager to go to specific anchor link sections.
+* Fixed an issue where encoded data attribute values weren't being preserved correctly when converting an elements attribute string to an array.
+* Fixed a multisite issue where the root directory path was not determined correctly when using a custom content directory setup.
+* Deployed a secondary API that can be used when the client has issues communicating with our licensing server (usually due to firewalls).
+* Removed deprecated SVG duotone filter removal actions from global styles toggle and updated tooltip to reflect changes.
+* Translation updates.

+= 2.4.0 - 02.26.2025 =
+* Added new perfmatters_rucss_async_stylesheets filter which allows you to async any stylesheet already excluded from used CSS.
+* Dashicons and Elementor animation stylesheets are now loaded via async for better performance when Removed Unused CSS is turned on.
+* Added additional logic to better handle stylesheets with media query attributes when including them in used CSS for increased performance.
+WooCommerce users may need to clear their used CSS if mobile-specific stylesheets are being loaded as they have been removed from our built-in exclusions.
+* Added new built-in stylesheet exclusion for Bricks post-specific CSS.
+* Added new Delay JS quick exclusion for WPBakery.
+* Added a REST API exception for SureCart.
+* Added additional compatibility styles to the Script Manager.
+* Made some changes to be able to start our main output buffer a bit earlier in the load for better compatibility with other plugins that modify the HTML document.
+* Updated clean uninstall function with current post meta options.
+* Fixed an issue where the Clear Used CSS meta button was not working correctly for certain URL types.
+* Fixed a PHP warning coming from certain rewrite rule formats when MU Mode was turned on.
+* Removed BETA tag from preload lazy elements option.
+* Updated our staging site license key exception list with additional formats.

 = 2.3.9 - 02.06.2025 =
 * Added new perfmatters_preloads_array filter.